collapsed-stacks/startups/questions/363/remote-sales-team-management.md

 - tagged: `sales`, `employees`, `remote`
 - score: 4

-<p>I'm trying to expand our sales force to other locations.</p>
+I'm trying to expand our sales force to other locations.

-<p>What's the best way for the head-office to manage remote sales reps that are in other states or provinces?</p>
+What's the best way for the head-office to manage remote sales reps that are in other states or provinces?

-<p>Any suggestions will be fantastic!</p>
+Any suggestions will be fantastic!

 ## No Answers